Connection / Publish Issues

 you are using a captcha or something similar that restricts the access, for example by using reCAPTCHA

-– The wp-admin not directly accessible (Clef), or because the website access has been limited through the .htaccess (the Authentification Required popup)
+– The wp-admin not directly accessible, or the website access has been limited through the .htaccess (the Authentification Required popup)

 Your PHP error logs are made accessible by your hosting service, if you don’t know where they are, the best is to ask them.
 You can also try to use such a plugin as Error Log Monitor (but they don’t always detect the error file).
 If you are willing to learn more about checking errors by yourself, check this: Monitor PHP Errors.
 Be careful, the PHP Error Logs is not the Access Error Logs, they are two different things.

 Your PHP error logs are empty?
 It might not be normal, PHP error logs usually have notices, warnings, and errors.
 Please make sure the errors are actually being logged.
 For that, you can edit your functions.php (what is functions.php?) and insert such a line:

 error_log( “Hello Error Logs!” );

 Then load any page on your website, and check your PHP Error Logs again.
 If they are empty, it means that they are not working.
 Contact your hosting service in that case.
 Don’t forget to remove this line from your functions.php.

 Alternatively, you can also have a look at your WPLRSync.log located in your Documents folder, it sometimes contains interesting information.

 I had myself issues with plugins such as Media Library Assistant and WP Fastest Cache.

 I will not be able to give you more advice than what is on this page.
 The only way to debug your issue further is to: